Google Analytics is a valuable information tool for virtually any small to medium-sized business.

 - What queries are causing your website to show up

 - Which queries are ranked on average position in search results

-- this tells us the percentage of times a page has appeared in a search versus the percentage of times they’re actually getting clicked
+- The click-through rates of each query (this tells us the percentage of times a page has appeared in a search versus the percentage of times they’re actually getting clicked)

 That data can almost immediately tell us 5 simple things that you can do to improve your site’s SEO.

 This examination of your Google Analytics will give you the confidence to understand what’s happening on your website.